nagyist/tao-user-guide/src/deliveries/create-a-new-delivery.md

 # Create a new delivery

->Assembled deliveries provide the means of publishing and administering tests.
-These govern when and how long a test will be taken by selected individual or groups of test-takers.
-As such, putting together a delivery can take place only after creation of interaction items, assembly of the test to be delivered, creation of test-taker profiles, and collection of test-takers into formal groups.
-All these play a part in putting together a delivery.
+>[Assembled deliveries][i_0007] provide the means of publishing and administering tests.
+These govern when and how long a Test will be taken by selected individual or groups of Test-takers.
+As such, putting together a delivery can take place only after creation of interactions, assembly of the Test to be delivered, creation of Test-taker profiles, and collection of Test-takers into formal Groups.
+All these play a part in putting together a Delivery.

 <div class="hidden-video">
 [![New Delivery Step 1](http://img.youtube.com/vi/VAGn4nxlYkY/0.jpg)](http://www.youtube.com/watch?v=VAGn4nxlYkY)